switchesblock of the config.xml file allows you to define what modes are assigned to each switch. The only required assignments are for

 PatchMapattribute.
 When the attribute is not present, the switch works normally regardless of the length of the press on the switch.
 When the attribute is present, the switch behaves differently depending on the length of time the switch is held down.
 Momentary patches will not work when a secondary function has been defined for a switch.
 Secondary function works best with toggle patches.

-manual: simply changes switch display; this is the default; transitions between modes without changing state of patches in either mode
+manual: simply changes switch display; this is the default if no value is specified for the attribute; transitions between modes without changing state of patches in either mode

 autoOn: transitions between modes; changes switch display and 'presses switch' of 2nd patch